 The HistoReceptomics Profiler (HR Profiler) is a drug discovery informatics tool that indicates where in the human body (in what tissue or cells) a drug is likely to exhibit bioactivity.
-The bioactivity may be either beneficial (the expected or unexpected benefit of using the drug) or adverse (known or unexpected tissue-specific, side effects from the drug).
+The bioactivity may be either beneficial (the expected or unexpected benefit of using the drug) or adverse (known or unexpected tissue-specific side effects from the drug).
+Modern drug development processes often focus too narrowly on the target of interest, while ignoring the tissue locations where that target may be abundant, potentially slowing the approval of effective therapies.
 Specifically, many investigators overlook the fact that, for a drug to be effective against a disease, it must target proteins expressed in tissues related to the disease (Kumar et al., 2016).
-The HR Profiler algorithm provides this information, by determining a drug’s historeceptomic profile, the list of target-tissue pairs statistically most likely to be affected by the drug.
+The HR Profiler algorithm provides this information, by determining a drug’s historeceptomic profile, the list of target-tissue pairs statistically most likely to be affected by the drug

 “In what tissues is my drug most active?”

 Simply type in the common drug name (e.g., “Gleevec”) or the drug SMILES string (see Glossary for definition of SMILES) and click “Enter” and the results will be returned.
 Compound search also allows the user to customize the datasets used in generating historeceptomics profiles for compounds of interest:

 “What genes/drug targets are most specific to tissue X?”

 Tissue Search returns whether any particular gene is markedly more abundant in a tissue as compared to its expression in all other tissues.
 Note that this is different from whether the gene is overexpressed in the tissue.

 In order to run a tissue search, select your tissue of interest from the pull-down list and see the results for that tissue.
 The same genetics datasets used in compound search are also available here, but keep in mind that each dataset has slightly different collections of tissues.